jccuevas/cpp-docs.es-es/docs/standard-library/functional-functions.md

 ### <a name="parameters"></a>Parámetros

-`pred` El predicado unario que se va a negar.
+*pred* predicado unario que se va a negar.

 ### <a name="return-value"></a>Valor devuelto